aws-samples/aws-modernization-with-circleci/content/070_module_3/70_iac_terraform.md

 ## Example of ECR Terraform code

 There are two Terraform code instances in this project.
 We will briefly cover the Terraform AWS ECR provisioning code.
-These code instances already exist and you will not have to write any Terraform code.
-We will take this opportunity to familiarize you with the code that this project uses to create an new AWS Public ECR.
-You <i>do not</i> have to take any action with the example code snippet below:
+These code instances already exist, and you will not have to write any Terraform code.
+We will take this opportunity to familiarize you with the code that this project uses to create an new AWS Public ECR. **Make sure you update the organization name to what you named in your Terraform account!**

 {{<highlight terraform>}}
 terraform {
   backend "remote" {
-    organization = "datapunks"
+    organization = "yourOrgName"

     workspaces {
       name = "ecr-aws-circleci"